Interested in knowing how the Nectar mattress and the Casper Original mattress compare?

 It contains memory foam but only in one layer.
 So it lacks the memory foam feel of the Nectar mattress.

-The first 1.5” layer consists of open-cell polyfoam.
+The first layer consists of open-cell polyfoam.
 Casper calls it Airscape foam, alluding to its breathability.
 It has better airflow than memory foam, which helps keep the mattress cool.

-The third polyfoam layer is also 1.5” thick.
-But it has a different design from the other layers.
+The second memory foam layer has a different design from the other layers.
 It’s divided into three sections along the length of the mattress with each section having a different level of firmness

 This zoned design provides optimal spinal alignment and extra contouring support under the hips and shoulders.

-A 7.5” high-density polyfoam base provides overall support and stability.
+A thick high-density polyfoam base provides overall support and stability.

-The four foam layers are wrapped in a breathable polyester cover.
+The three foam layers are wrapped in a breathable polyester cover.